 River Place on the Clinch has been developed by the council to promote eco-tourism in the poorest county of the service area.
-It consists of a country store, restaurant, education center, and rental cabins, with additional development anticipated.
+It consists of a country store, restaurant, education center, rental cabins, and river adventure equipment, with additional development anticipated.